usafa-astro-331/Astro-331-2023-Spring/lab_03_communication/README.md

 ![img](sources/clip_image017.jpg)

 - Now, you are ready to set up your FlatSat Module at the pre-determined distances and take measurements of the signal strength.
-To appropriately space out the two antennas to perform your data collection, you will be moving your second !! laptop connected to the FlatSat module and leaving the ground antenna (XBee USB Dongle) connected to your lab station laptop.
-Using the measuring tape, align the laptop such that the FlatSat antenna is 0.5 meters away from the ground antenna.
+To appropriately space out the two antennas to perform your data collection, you will be moving FlatSat and leaving the ground station antenna connected to your lab station laptop.
+Using the measuring tape, position the laptop such that the FlatSat antenna is 0.5 meters away from the ground antenna.
+The antennas should be level and parallel.

 - Click on the teal Arduino icon on the top-left to open communications between the ground radio and the FlatSat radio.
 As before, you should see a message pop up saying “Attempting to connect to OSCAR-12.”
 Then, a second or so later you should see another message saying “OSCAR-12 Command Port Ready.”